DovePigeonGuide

 Grit is an essential part of your doves' diet and should be available at all times.
 However, you need to give them appropriate, digestible grit with redstone and soluble minerals and avoid insoluble gravel or sand-based grits, or poultry or parrot ones.

 To complete the grit, you can add a pigeon vitamin-mineral powder on top of it.
-Female doves must also have access to a calcium source like oyster shells in order to make sure egg laying goes well.

-Cage and space
+Cage and setup

 Ringneck doves need horizontal space more than height.
 A wide enclosure allows short flights and natural movement.